williamsca/manufactured-hmda/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.XXXXXXX.svg)](https://doi.org/10.5281/zenodo.XXXXXXX)

-This repository contains a machine learning classifier that identifies manufactured home loans in historical Home Mortgage Disclosure Act (HMDA) data from 1990-2003, when property type information was not systematically collected.
+This repository contains documentation and output for a machine learning classifier that identifies manufactured home loans in historical Home Mortgage Disclosure Act (HMDA) data from 1990-2003, when property type information was not collected.

 ## Overview